appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 </dd>

-1. In Appsmith, open the admin settings page from the top-right corner.
+1. In Appsmith, open the **Admin settings** page from the top-right corner.

 2. Open the Advanced tab, and copy the **MongoDB URI**.
 If the URI is not available, open the environment variable file and copy the `APPSMITH_DB_URL`.
 The URI looks like: